jonnyIskandar/o2glob/README.md

 Config::_item('name'); // getting the same result
 ```
 > Note
-The Glob is Magically convert your non static class
+The O2Glob is Magically convert your non static class

 **Property example**